awsdocs/aws-systems-manager-user-guide/doc_source/viewing-patch-compliance-results.md

 ## Viewing patching compliance results \(console\)<a name="viewing-patch-compliance-results-console"></a>

 Use the following procedure to view patch compliance results in the AWS Systems Manager console\.
+For information about generating patch compliance reports that are downloaded to an Amazon Simple Storage Service \(Amazon S3\) bucket, see [Generating \.csv patch compliance reports](patch-compliance-reports-to-s3.md)\.

 **To view patch compliance results**